 2.A.119 The The Organo-Arsenical Exporter (ArsP) Family

 In 2014, the first member of the Duf318 family was functionally characterized (Shen et al. 2014).
 Most are annotated as 'putative permease' or 'permease'.
 Many members have 8 putative TMSs with two 4 TMS halves separated by a hydrophilic loop of variable sizes.
-They appear to be restricted to prokaryotes, both bacteria and archaea.
+The two halves arose by an intragenic duplication event.
+Members of the family appear to be restricted to prokaryotes, both bacteria and archaea.
 Some members are encoded by genes in operons concerned with arsenate/arsenite resistance (Castillo and Saier, 2010).
-The ArsP protein of Campylobacter jejuni may be distantly related to the VUT family member, TrpP of Bacillus subtilis (2.A.88.4.1) and the ThiW ABC membrane protein homologue, 3.A.1.26.2.
-These two families (2.A.88 and 3.A.1.26) are known to be homologous but function as secondary versus primary active transporters, respectively.

 The generalized reaction catalyzed by ArsP is:

 Organic arsenic compounds (in) → Organic arsenic compounds (out)